This page has moved to here!

 The Laboratory staff participate in study design, production of manuals of operations, field center technician training, design and implementation of quality assurance programs, assay production, data analysis, manuscript writing, etc. They particularly focus on choosing assays to assess the targeted areas of metabolism, inflammation and hemostasis.
 The lab has broad experience in data transmission and other interactions with collaborating laboratories, field centers and coordinating centers.
 From a Quality Assurance standpoint, the LCBR participates in a wide variety of extramural quality assurance programs including the Comprehensive Coagulation module of the CAP Survey, use of World Health Organization standards for calibration whenever appropriate, and the CDC certification program for lipids.
 The LCBR is compliant with external proficiency testing including CAP, CDC and New York State Exams.

-Located in Burlington, the University of Vermont and teaching hospital partner Fletcher Allen Health Care serve as Vermont’s academic medical center.
+Located in Burlington, the University of Vermont and teaching hospital The University of Vermont Medical Center serve as Vermont’s academic medical center.
 Burlington is a vibrant community located on the shores of Lake Champlain, between the Adirondack and Green Mountains.
 With year-round recreational opportunities, safe communities and excellent schools, this progressive community has been frequently cited as one of the most livable cities in the United States.
-Learn more about living in Burlington.